Skip to main content

 The Intention Behind the Act: Will I Be Judged After I Die?

 Many of us have been taught to fear what comes after life.
-For some, the idea of eternal judgment is terrifying — visions of hell, the bottomless pit, or fire and brimstone meant to keep us in constant fear.
-Growing up hearing these things can plant deep anxiety: Will I be judged for my sins?
+For some, the idea of eternal judgment is terrifying.
+Visions of hell, the bottomless pit, or fire and brimstone are often used to keep people in a constant state of fear.
+Growing up hearing these things can plant deep anxiety.
+Will I be judged for my sins?
 Will I be thrown into that pit?
-What if I’m not good enough?
-But the more I reflected, the more I questioned: Is it really the act itself that matters most — or is it the intention behind it?
-For example, if someone steals out of desperation to feed their children, is that the same as someone who steals out of greed ?
-If someone hurts another out of self-defense , is that the same as someone acting out of cruelty ?
+What if I am not good enough?
+The more I reflected, the more I began to question this way of thinking.
+Is it really the act itself that matters most, or is it the intention behind it?
+For example, if someone steals out of desperation to feed their children, is that the same as someone who steals out of greed?
+If someone hurts another person in self-defense, is that the same as someone acting out of cruelty?
 I believe the heart behind the act matters.
-I don’t think we’re here to be judged purely on what we’ve done, but rather on why we did it.
+I do not think we are here to be judged purely on what we have done, but rather on why we did it.
 When I started my own healing journey, I had to confront this fear of judgment.
-I’d carried so much guilt and shame from the past — thin...
+I carried so m...

 Navigating Life with Claircognizance: Finding Balance Between Control and Acceptance